-The Linux module (prototype) is a combination of a Video4Linux2 device driver*, and an executable app that will transfer the stream from the phone to the driver.
+The GNU/Linux module (prototype) is a combination of a Video4Linux2 device driver, and an executable app that will transfer the stream from the phone to the driver.

-This being Linux, it’s assumed you are somewhat familiar with the system.
+It’s assumed you are somewhat familiar with the system.
 Text in blue should be executed in the Terminal.
-Also please keep in mind other posts on the blog are Windows oriented, I will try to include all Linux related info here.
+Also please keep in mind other posts on the blog are Windows oriented.

 3. Extract everything to the desktop or another folder.
 Make sure there are no spaces in the path.